 Pro tip: Keep them under two minutes and use language that is easy for a general audience to understand.

 You can vary topics including different hypothetical legal situations and discuss next steps.
 Have you noticed a commonly repeated question lately from your clients?
 Is there a popular legal issue in the news recently?
 Offer information and don’t make it too much like an advertisement.
 Allow your care and compassion for your clients to shine through.

 2. Downloads, guides, & whitepapers

-One of the best law firm content ideas are free informational content that site visitors can download.
+One of the best law firm website content ideas is free informational content that site visitors can download.
 This can be supplemental information to your practice area pages, guides to certain legal areas like family law or injury claims, etc.

 This not only helps to showcase your expertise, but it will give viewers and potential clients another great reason to come back to your page and keep in contact.